Corticofugal control equates to the fact that as the pathway begins in

 I seriously congratulate the California Council Against Health Fraud,

-encourage you both to go further.”.
+encourage you both to go further.”

 Early in 1984 Dr. Cailliet wrote, "Dear Dr. Neff: